 Mousse and hairspray may not make your hair grow any thicker, but you can give the appearance of thicker, lustrous hair through voluminous styling products.
 These products help you achieve a more uniform style that covers up thinning patches.

 The main thing you want to remember is that hair pomade and waxes (ie beeswax) tend to make hair look flatter.
 You can add a light mousse as you style your hair to add more volume.
-This is the best product to add to your hair.
+This is the best product to help firm up hairstyles for thinning hair men.

 To get the most volume, try this method: